-This is not an exhaustive list of labs, or an endorsement of any one lab.
+The document referenced above does not contain an exhaustive list of labs, or an endorsement of any one lab.
 Other testing options can be found at www.concertgenetics.com (free login required) or www.ncbi.nlm.nih.gov/gtr.
 Sanofi Genzyme does not review or control the content of non-Sanofi Genzyme websites.
 These listings do not constitute an endorsement by Sanofi Genzyme of information provided by any other organizations.
 Tests may not be available in all states.
 Please contact the laboratory to confirm test availability, sample shipping information, and all other logistics.

 Sanofi Genzyme does not review or control the content of non-Sanofi Genzyme websites.
 These listings do not constitute an endorsement by Sanofi Genzyme of information provided by any other organizations.